apache/incubator-heron/website/content/docs/concepts/topologies.md

 ![Example streamlet transformation](https://www.lucidchart.com/publicSegments/view/5c451e53-46f8-4e36-86f4-9a11ca015c21/image.png)

 In this diagram, a **source** is used to construct a **source streamlet**.
-In this case, an integer streamlet is produced by random generator that continuously emits random integers between 1 and 100.
+In this case, an integer streamlet is produced by a random generator that continuously emits random integers between 1 and 100.
 From there:

 * A filter operation is applied to the source streamlet that filters out all values less than or equal to 30
 * A *new streamlet* is produced by the filter operation (with the Heron Streamlet API, you're always transforming streamlets into other streamlets)